pombreda/lepl/rxpy.rst

 Summary
 -------

-The Lepl parser includes a library for matching regular expressions that is "99% compatible" with the standard Python library (``re``).
-It is implemented in Python with a modular architecture, making it flexible and extensible: it has three matching engines, supports arbitrary alphabets, and accepts multiple input formats.
-This is a description of the implementation.
+The Lepl parser includes a library for matching regular expressions, called rxpy.
+It is "99% compatible" with the standard Python regular expression library.
+Rxpy's implementation, in native Python, is modular, flexible, and
+extensible: it has three matching engines, supports arbitrary alphabets, and accepts multiple input formats.

 :Author: Andrew Cooke (andrew@acooke.org)
 :Version: 0.0 / 2011-07-04 / ``Lepl`` v6.0